trebco/treb-wp-block/src/README.md

 zip file should not have a containing directory -- it should just hold naked files.
 It seems like the plugin system itself can handle a directory but the "validator" cannot.

+## Building (updated march 2024)

+We should be able to build by just running `npm run plugin-zip`. the config is in the `files` block of `package.json`.
+That bundles the plugin and creates the zip file.